ktourvas/vue-form-component/readme.md

 ```

 the form component uses the form-data-manager package, in order to handle form validation and submission.
-Upon initialization, it will look for a set of rules at the root vue component using it's slug property as reference.
+Upon initialization, it will look for a set of rules at it's parent component following a look at the root vue component using it's slug property as reference.

 ```html
 <vue-form inline-template